waymondrang/docsafterdark/readme.md

 [![Chrome Web Store](https://img.shields.io/chrome-web-store/v/pihphjfnfjmdbhakhjifipfdgbpenobg?color=%23262626%20)](https://chrome.google.com/webstore/detail/docsafterdark/pihphjfnfjmdbhakhjifipfdgbpenobg) [![Mozilla Add-on](https://img.shields.io/amo/v/docsafterdark?color=%23262626%20)](https://addons.mozilla.org/en-US/firefox/addon/docsafterdark/)

-DocsAfterDark aims to relieve eye-strain from the Google Docs experience with a focus on functionality and artful design.
+DocsAfterDark relieves eye-strain from the Google Docs experience with a focus on functionality and artful design.

-Customize the document background to a darker shade or any color in the extension's option menu, which can be accessed by clicking on the extension icon in the browser toolbar.
-Any valid background CSS value can be used in the custom field, including images and gradients (This feature may be unstable on Chrome).
+Enable dark mode for documents without modifying the original project using the extension's option menu, which can be accessed by clicking on the extension icon in the browser toolbar.

-With the invert option, document content (excluding images) will appear inverted.
-This option is recommended for users who want a darker document background without needing to change the font color.

-To temporarily toggle dark mode on/off, click on the button at the bottom left of the page.
-This toggle may block other elements, such as the persistent word count widget.
-When this occurs, use the raise button settings in the options menu.
+To temporarily toggle dark mode on/off, click on the button at the bottom left corner of the page.
+Sometimes, this button may block other elements, such as the word count widget.
+When this occurs, use the raise button setting in the option menu.

 The global toggle in the options menu can be used to disable/enable the extension.